teocala/DUBeat/documentation/installation.md

 1. Standard DGFEM.
 2. DG with Dubiner basis.

 They both work in either 2 or 3 dimensions depending on the lifex configuration (i.e., specifying `lifex::dim`).
+The Dubiner method can be used with every order while the DGFEM basis degree can be at most 2 due to the current [deal.II][] restrictions.

 ### Dependencies